laksh-bhat/mlstorm/README.md

   - therefore with 3 sensor/MDDB spouts on a worker, there are three executors spouting.

 ###### Hard to Debug Mistakes
   - A spout must never block when emitting — if it blocks, critical bookkeeping tuples will get trapped, and the topology hangs.
-So its emitter keeps an "overflow buffer", and publishes as follows:
+So its emitter keeps an `overflow buffer`, and publishes as follows:
     - if there are tuples in the overflow buffer add the tuple to it — the queue is certainly full.
     - otherwise, publish the tuple to the flow with the non-blocking call.
-That call will either succeed immediately or fail with an InsufficientCapacityException, in which case add the tuple to the overflow buffer.
+That call will either succeed immediately or fail with an `InsufficientCapacityException`, in which case add the tuple to the overflow buffer.
     - The spout’s async-loop won’t call nextTuple if overflow is present, so the overflow buffer only has to accommodate the maximum number of tuples emitted in a single nextTuple call.

 ##### Acking
   - Acker is just a regular bolt — all the interesting action takes place in its execute method.
-  - set number of ackers equal to number of workers. (default is 1 per topology)
+  - set number of ackers equal to number of workers. (`default is 1 per topology`)
-  - The acker holds a single O(1) lookup table
+  - The Acker holds a single `O(1)` lookup table
   - it is actually a collection of lookup tables: current, old and dead. new tuple trees are added to the current bucket; after every timeout number of seconds, current becomes old, and old becomes dead — they are declared failed and their records retried.
-  - it knows id == tuple[0] the tuple’s stream-id
+  - it knows `id == tuple[0]` the tuple’s stream-id
   - there is a time-expiring data structure, the RotatingHashMap
   - when you go to update or add to it, it performs the operation on the right component of HashMap.
-  - periodically (when you receive a tick tuple in Storm8.2+), it will pull off oldest component HashMap, mark it as dead; invoke the expire callback for each element in that HashMap.
+  - periodically (`when you receive a tick tuple in Storm8.2+`), it will pull off oldest component HashMap, mark it as dead; invoke the expire callback for each element in that HashMap.

 ##### Throttling
-  - Max spout pending (TOPOLOGY_MAX_SPOUT_PENDING) sets the number of tuple trees live in the system at any point in time.
+  - Max spout pending (`TOPOLOGY_MAX_SPOUT_PENDING`) sets the number of tuple trees live in the system at any point in time.
   - Trident batch emit interval (topology.trident.batch.emit.interval.millis) sets the maximum pace at which the trident master batch co-ordinator issues new seed tuples.
 If batch delay is 500ms and the most recent batch was released 486ms, the spout coordinator will wait 14ms before dispensing a new seed tuple.
 If the next pending entry isn’t cleared for 523ms, it will be dispensed immediately.
   - Trident batch emit interval  is extremely useful to prevent congestion, especially around startup/rebalance.
   - As opposed to a traditional Storm spout, a Trident spout will likely dispatch hundreds of records with each batch.
-If max-pending is 20, and the spout releases 500 records per batch, the spout will try to cram 10,000 records into its send queue.
+If max-pending is 20, and the spout releases `500 records per batch`, the spout will try to cram `10,000` records into its send queue.

 ##### Batch Size
-  - Set the batch size to optimize the throughput of the most expensive batch operation — a bulk database operation, network request, or large aggregation.
+  - Set the batch size to `optimize the throughput of the most expensive batch operation` — a bulk database operation, network request, or large aggregation.
-  - When the batch size is too small, bookkeeping dominates response time i.e response time is constant
+  - When the batch size is too small, bookkeeping dominates response time i.e `response time is constant`
   - Execution times increase slowly and we get better and better records-per-second throughput with increase in batch size.
   - at some point, we start overwhelming some resource and execution time increases sharply (usually due to network failures and replays in our case)